prody/ProDy-website/tutorials/mech_stiff/sm.rst

 ::  play 1gfl_3aa.tcl

-Tcl file contains drawing line method between selected pairs of residues which are highlighted as a VDW spheres.
-Color of the line can be modified by changing ``draw color red`` line in output file.
-Only colors from VMD_ Coloring Method will worked.
-Other changes can be done in VMD_ program in *Graphical Representations* section.
+The tcl file contains a method for drawing lines between selected pairs of residues, which are highlighted as spheres.
+The color of the line can be modified by changing the ``draw color red`` line in the output file.
+Only colors from VMD_ Coloring Method will work.
+Other changes can be done within VMD_ in the *Graphical Representations* menu.

 .. figure:: images/1gfl_chA.png
    :scale: 60 %

-GFP results from :meth:`.vmdfile.writeVMDstiffness` method opened VMD_.
-Pair of found residues: LYS3-GLY116, LYS3-PRO211 and PRO211-ASN212 are shown as VDW sphesres connected with red line.
+The figure shows GFP results from :meth:`.vmdfile.writeVMDstiffness` method opened in VMD_.
+Pairs of found residues LYS3-GLY116, LYS3-PRO211 and PRO211-ASN212 are shown as VDW spheres connected with red lines.

 Additionally, :file:`1gfl_3aa.txt` file is created.
-It contains a list of residue pairs with the value of effective spring constant (in a.u. because *kbT=1*) obtained from :meth:`.ANM.buildSM` method.
+It contains a list of residue pairs with the value of effective spring constant (in a.u. because *kBT=1*) obtained from :meth:`.ANM.buildMechStiff` method.
 ::

      LYS3    GLY116  6.91650667766